A piano is a valued item. Nearly no one abandons their cherished piano, notably if it is a treasured family legacy.

 3. If you can’t hire a piano moving board, hire enough people.

-4. Take apart the piano by removing the lid, lyre and wrapping it.
+4. Take apart the piano by removing the lid, and lyre and wrapping it.

 5. Enlist help, then delicately tilt the piano and place it on the moving board.